 Cover loosely and leave on counter for 8-12 hours.
 Refrigerate for 3-5 days.

-Stir well and remove 1 cup of the starter to bake with immediately.
+Remove from fridge and stir well.
+Remove 1 cup of the starter to bake with immediately.
 Give away or discard all but 1 cup of the remaining starter.

 Feed the starter with 3 tablespoons instant potato flakes, ½ cup sugar, 1 cup warm water.
 Cover loosely and leave on counter for 8-12 hours.
-Refrigerate for 3-5 days, and then repeat the above steps to bake and continue maintaining the starter.
+Refrigerate for 3-5 days.

 Use this starter with Potato Flake Sourdough Bread or Strawberry Upside Down Amish Friendship Bread Cake.